cruseakshay/Notes/README.md

-Notes
+# Notes

-myFirstRepo, now i am using for other temp work
+I use this repository for notes.